Online, Evening, & Bridge Student Checklist

 - If you have any questions regarding the Navigate Coker course, please contact your student success coach.

-- DIRECTIONS FOR THE NAVIGATE COKER COURSE
+- DIRECTIONS FOR THE COKER CONNECTION COURSE

 - Students who have a car on campus will need to register their vehicle and display a parking decal on the car.
 Your parking decal will be available on the first day of classes at your respective campus.